Fractured Magic: Chapter Twenty-Five

 “I—thank you,” Gareth said, unsure what else he could say.

 Roman shrugged, then laid back in the grass.
 They sat in silence for a while, letting the flush from all that activity fade until they’d recovered enough to enjoy the breeze.
 Eventually, Roman pointed at the two suns occupying the cloudless sky.
-“Did you know they’re getting closer to each other?” he asked.
+“Did you know they’re getting closer to each other?”

 “Who are?”